“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “...So you think the King of Masirean did this…?”
 Sairek asked.

 “Honestly, no. Or, at least not intentionally anyway if he did… I don't think many people in the world is insane enough to create such a scenario so vile and twisted intentionally.”
 Varhi answered, grunting as he moved to sit himself back upright. “...But regardless, I think he is hiding something here, whatever that may be.
+I'm more of the belief that what's happening here is a complication.
 It could be he wants to retrieve that ‘whatever it is’ before somebody finds out.
 I believe he allowed me to go alone and he emphasized on my ‘going alone’, because he figures I’d be dead by now.
 He was almost correct.
-Could still be correct in a day or two… and one of the terrifying things about these monsters is that if you fall prey to them, there won’t be any evidence of ‘you’ left…”
+Could still be correct in a day or two… and one of the terrifying things about these monsters is that if you fall prey to them, there won’t really be any evidence of ‘you’ that remains…”

 Varhi sighed, glancing around as Cyial and Nayleen had returned midway through the conversation and were openly watching him, listening.
 Rather than speaking in a hushed tone like they had been, he spoke up more so they could hear him clearly.
 “Some of these things are not just walking mushrooms… some of them are walking mushroom trees and some of them are walking mushroom people.
 People, who from my experience, are still sentient and are very well aware of what is happening to them, yet unable to control themselves...